jimenezict/exampleETLwithDOC/README.md

 * In case that some sensor doesn't send data for some seconds to the file, we are not going to lose it or have the same timestamp on different output files
 * Lambda expression simplifies a lot over imperative language

+## Instructions from the execution

+### From an IDE

+Once it is clone from the repository do a maven clean install for upgrading the .m2 folder.
+The only dependencies are for the Junit and this doesn't affect on runtime, so it is not so important.

+Run the "SensorFileGenerator" and check how are genearted the files "SpeedSensor1.csv" and "SpeedSensor2.csv" on the root of the project "Speed Average".
+This first micro project has to be stoped manually.

+Keep some seconds running to have some data for the testing of the first loop and run the "Speed Average" project.
+You will see on the console the statistics of each loop.
+So, volume extracted from the agents, number of register inserted on the output file and number of registers kept for the next round (do to the buffering)